-Stocks rise on 3M, J&J results, Microsoft on tap later today
+Stocks choppy ahead of Microsoft, Starbucks results

 Powered by

-Dow Jones Industrial Average rose over 129 points, or 0.4%, while S&P 500 gained 0.1% and the Nasdaq was little changed.
+Dow Jones Industrial Average rose over 44 points or 0.16%, while the S&P 500 and the Nasdaq Composite inched higher by 0.1%.
 Both the S&P 500 and the Nasdaq touched new records in early trading.

 |Ticker